MITRECND/chopshop/docs/chopshop_docs/embedding_chopshop.md

 <pre>
 mod_dir -- The directory to load modules from.
 Defaults to ChopShop's working directory + /modules.
-If overriden will be relative to base_dir if set, if not should be set to an absolute path
+Should be set to an absolute path
 <default: CHOPSHOP_WD + '/modules/'>

+NEW: In ChopLib 4.1 mod_dir is now an array of strings.
+For backwards compatibility it will accept a string and auto-convert to an array

 ext_dir -- The directory to load external libraries from.
 Defaults to ChopShop's working directory + /ext_libs.
-If overriden will be relative to base_dir if set, if not should be set to an absolute path
+Should be set to an absolute path
 <default: CHOPSHOP_WD + '/ext_libs/'>

+NEW: In ChopLib 4.1 ext_dir is now an array of strings.
+For backwards compatibility it will accept a string and auto-convert to an array

 base_dir -- The base directory to look for modules/ext_libs.
-By default this is not set and is ignored
+This parameter takes precedence over mod_dir and ext_dir
 <default: None>

+NEW: In ChopLib 4.1 base_dir is now an array of strings.
+For backwards compatibility it will accept a string and auto-convert to an array

 filename -- Pcap file to use as input
 <default: ''>